oddlama/vane/README.md

 Imex is a plugin for [papermc](https://papermc.io).
 It provides many immersive and lore friendly extensions for vanilla minecraft.

+#### no-nonsense

-All of the features follow a strict **no-nonsense** rule.
+Imex follows a strict **no-nonsense** rule.
-Every feature has a real value to the players or the admins, and is designed to augment vanilla experience in a lore friendly way.
+Every feature must have a real value to the players or the admins, and is designed to augment vanilla experience in a lore friendly way.

-Everything should *enhance* multiplayer vanilla minecraft experience without adding any unnecessary anti-features and without breaking players out of the good "vanilla" feeling.
+Features can be disabled independently.

-This means there will be a lot of little things and quality of life additions, some generally appreciated features (regions, portals), as well as a few server moderation utilities.
+So while there will be some administrative tools, a lot of the features will be little additions and quality of life changes, with only very few greater (but generally appreciated) features like regions and portals.

-Also, all features are modularized and can be disabled independently of each other.
-So if you don't want a certain feature, you can simply disable it.

 ### Features

+All features are modularized and can be disabled independently of each other.
+So if you don't want a certain feature, simply disable it.

 #### Little things & quality of life